-Figure 85.
+Figure 103.
 Formats and States in the Slave Transmitter Mode

+Miscellaneous States

-Miscellaneous States There are two status codes that do not correspond to a defined TWI state, see Table 70.
+There are two status codes that do not correspond to a defined TWI state, see Table 92.

-Status 0xF8 indicates that no relevant information is available because the TWINT Flag is not set.
+Status \$F8 indicates that no relevant information is available because the TWINT flag is not set.
 This occurs between other states, and when the TWI is not involved in a serial transfer.

-Status 0x00 indicates that a bus error has occurred during a Two-wire Serial Bus transfer.
+Status \$00 indicates that a bus error has occurred during a Two-wire Serial Bus transfer.
 A bus error occurs when a START or STOP condition occurs at an illegal position in the format frame.
 Examples of such illegal positions are during the serial transfer of an address byte, a data byte, or an acknowledge bit.
 When a bus error occurs, TWINT is set.
-To recover from a bus error, the TWSTO Flag must set and TWINT must be cleared by writing a logic one to it.
-This causes the TWI to enter the not addressed Slave mode and to clear the TWSTO Flag (no other bits in TWCR are affected).
+To recover from a bus error, the TWSTO flag must set and TWINT must be cleared by writing a logic one to it.
+This causes the TWI to enter the not addressed slave mode and to clear the TWSTO flag (no other bits in TWCR are affected).
 The SDA and SCL lines are released, and no STOP condition is transmitted.

-Table 70.
+Table 92.
 Miscellaneous States

-Status Code tion Softw are Resp onse (TWSR) Prescaler Bits Status of the Two-wire Serial Bus and Two-wire Serial Inter- To TWCR are 0 face Hardware To/from TWDR STA STO TWINT TWEA Next Action Taken by TWI Hardware 0xF8 No relevant state information available; TWINT = "0" No TWDR action No TWCR action Wait or proceed current transfer 0x00 Bus error due to an illegal START or STOP condition No TWDR action 0 1 1 х Only the internal hardware is affected, no STOP condi- tion is sent on the bus.
+Status Code Application Software F Response (TWSR) Prescaler Bits Status of the Two-wire Serial Bus and Two-wire Serial Inter- To TWCR are 0 face Hardware To/from TWDR STA STO TWINT TWEA Next Action Taken by TWI Hardware \$F8 No relevant state information available; TWINT = "0" No TWDR action No TWCR action Wait or proceed current transfer \$00 Bus error due to an illegal START or STOP condition No TWDR action 0 1 1 Х Only the internal hardware is affected, no STOP condition is sent on the bus.
 In all cases, the bus is released and TWSTO is cleared.